• Skip to primary navigation

 If you enjoy a cold Limoncello during the summer, you will love this homemade Italian liquor Nocino for the winter, made with green walnuts.
 But do not wait any longer the time to make it is June!#yourguardianchef #italianrecipes #liquorcabinet #homemadeliqueur

 The Italian green walnut liqueur Nocino is the winter variant of the Limoncello.
-Made with unripe green walnut hulls, flavored with lemon zest, coffee, cinnamon and cloves, it is the liqueur version of a Christmas pudding.
-But do not wait any longer to make it at home, you need to find a walnut tree and pick the walnuts by June!
+It has a rich flavor made with unripe green walnuts, infused with lemon peel, coffee beans, cinnamon sticks and cloves, it is the liqueur version of a Christmas pudding.
+But do not wait any longer to make it at home, you need to find a walnut tree and pick the walnuts by the end of June!

 walnut liqueur Nocino in the bottles and glass